saifulaiub123/ElasticSync.NET/README.md

 **ElasticSync.NET** is a high-performance .NET library that synchronizes PostgreSQL data to Elasticsearch in **real-time** with built-in reliability, scalability, and monitoring.

-It’s designed for teams that want **instant search indexing** without building and maintaining complex change-tracking pipelines.
+It’s designed for the teams that want a lighweight system for **instant search indexing** without building and maintaining complex change-tracking pipelines or without installing any additional tools/server like Debzium, Kafka etc

 ---